ToBeatElite/InfoSecNotes/Methodology/Enumeration.md

 evil-winrm -i <IP> -u '<USER>' -p '<PASS>' # Using Creds evil-winrm -i 10.10.10.192 -u '<USER>' -H '<NTML_HASH>' # Using NTML Hash
 ```

+**Kerberos - 88**

+having Kerberos present means that you can AD Attacks like Kerberoasting or AS REp Roasting; this port should be noted but there is nothing to really enumerate from it.